hnw/php-timecop/README.md

 ###version 1.0.1, 2013/03/04

 - Implement time traveling feature for TimecopDateTime::__construct() with 1 or 2 arguments
-  - The previous version works collectly only for no arguments calling: "new TimecopDateTime()"
+  - The previous version works correctly only for no arguments calling: "new TimecopDateTime()"

 ###version 1.0.0, 2012/11/21